hkaramian/RobustVideoMatting-For-Nuke/README.md

     </a>
 </p>

 Robust Video Matting (RVM) is specifically designed for robust human video matting.
 Unlike existing neural models that process frames as independent images, RVM uses a recurrent neural network to process videos with temporal memory.
 Since RVM uses RNN, it gives better result compare to modnet that uses CNN.
-CNNs have to process each frame sepearately, but an RNN can process the current frame and frames around.
+CNNs have to process each frame separately, but an RNN can process the current frame and frames around.

 <br>